Spring AI Playground¶

 - Tool Studio: build low-code tools in JavaScript and expose them instantly through MCP.

-- Default MCP Catalog: 49 preset external MCP server connections (Gmail, Notion, Slack, GitHub, Tavily, ...) gated on
+- Default MCP Servers: 57 preset external MCP server connections (Gmail, Notion, Slack, GitHub, Tavily, ...) gated on

 ${ENV_VAR}placeholders. - RAG: upload content, chunk it, embed it, index it, and validate retrieval quality.

-- Agentic Chat: combine grounded context, built-in tools, and explicitly trusted MCP connections in one interaction flow.
+- Agentic Chat: combine grounded context, built-in tools, and explicitly trusted MCP connections in one interaction flow - with a Prompt Library of ready-to-use presets and

 Why This Project Exists¶